jessicadavis12/Portfolio/01_midterm/q8-css/question.md

 question a: red- the CSS is for the unordered list line items with the class "hilight" is red that aren't odd question b:  blue- id #must buy specificity takes precidence over the element selector

+Partial Credit - 1.5pts

+Question A - should be blue as the